 Chester earned a Bachelor’s Degree in Business Management from Friends University and a Masters Degree in Public Administration from Wichita State University.
 Additionally, during his tenure as an Officer, Detective and Sergeant, he spent several years as the President and Vice President of the local Fraternal Order of Police, Lodge #5.

-Chester is the recipient of numerous awards, including two bronze wreaths of merit, a bronze wreath of valor, a 20-year bronze wreath of merit, a 30-year-bronze wreath of merit, a life-saving award, civic achievement award, five-year perfect attendance award, and awards for safe driving over a 20 year period.
-Chester has been married to Julia for over twenty-two years.
+Chester is the recipient of numerous awards, including three bronze wreaths of merit, a bronze wreath of valor, a 20-year bronze wreath of merit, a 30-year-bronze wreath of merit, a life-saving award, distinguished service award, civic achievement award, five-year perfect attendance award, and awards for safe driving over a 20 year period.
+Chester has been married to Julia for over twenty-three years.
 Together, they enjoy time with their 2 daughters and 2 grandchildren.